-2. Call your child’s doctor.
+2. Call your child’s health care provider.

 Your pediatrician knows what depression looks like in kids.
 (The American Academy of Pediatrics says all kids 12 and older should be screened for depression.)
-Your child’s health-care provider can also help you find a mental health professional who specializes in helping kids and teens, if needed.
+Your child’s health care provider can also help you find a mental health professional who specializes in helping kids and teens, if needed.

 3. Reach out to your child’s school.

 Talk to your child’s teacher about emotional difficulties.
 The school nurse or guidance counselor may also be helpful.
 See if they’ve noticed any changes in your child’s behavior.
 Ask about school resources for struggling students.

 4. Learn about therapy options.

 Different kinds of therapies can help kids and teens with depression: